Dear Fellow Royal Experts,

 In honor of St. Patrick's Day, we tested your knowledge of some of the royals who were named in honor of this Irish saint.
 This quiz was clearly too easy for our royal experts as everyone answered every question correctly.
 Or, you all have improved your internet searching skills! ;)

-1. Canada's Prince Patrick Island was named for the third son of Queen Victoria, whose third name honored the Irish saint and who was also given an Irish title.
-Who was he and what was his connection to Canada?
 This uninhabited arctic island was named for Prince Arthur William Patrick Albert Duke of Connaught, the seventh child of Queen Victoria and Prince Albert.
 In 1911, the 61-year-old prince was made Governor General of Canada.
 He is the only royal ever to hold the post, although his noble-born brother-in-law, the Duke of Argyll (husband of Princess Louise) was Governor General before him.
 Prince Arthur held the position for five years, helping guide Canada through the first years of World War I. He died in 1942 at the age of 91 years and 8 months, making him still the longest living male member of the British royal family.
 Prince Philip could surpass him in February 2013.

 2. This granddaughter of Queen Victoria voluntarily gave up her royal title when she married a commoner.
 Popularly known as "Princess Pat," what was her full title?